ipfabric/docs/README.md

 will install the necessary packages.
 Please ensure you specify that it is added to your PATH.

-## Docker image
+## Docker Image

-As mentioned in the Live preview section, we have a Docker image which is used by the CI pipeline for building the documentation site, as well as can be leveraged during writing the documentation for live preview.
+As mentioned in the `Live Preview` section above, we have a Docker image which is used by the CI pipeline for building the documentation site, as well as can be leveraged during writing the documentation for live preview.

-The main motivation behind the image is to allow leveraging [MkDocs Material Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) without publishing its sources, while still allowing to publish the source code of our documentation.
+The main motivation behind the image is to allow leveraging [MkDocs Material Insiders](https://squidfunk.github.io/mkdocs-material/insiders/) without publishing its sources, while still allowing us to publish the source code of our documentation.

-### Updating container image
+### Updating Container Image

 ```shell
 make docker-build
 make docker-push
 ```

-## `mike` cookbook
+## `mike` Cookbook

 You probably don't need to read this section. :)